mnowiasz/qisit/docs/Gourmet.md

 Here are two screenshot displaying a recipe with an alternative ingredient:
 ![Recipe front](screenshots/recipefront.png) ![Recipe back](screenshots/recipeback.png)

-## Missing/remove features
+## Missing/removed features
-* Recipes can't be an ingredient (in Gourmet they can be).
+* Recipes can't ingredients (in Gourmet they can be).
 There's a much better feature in planning - menus.
 This is one of the few cases where Gourmet's data is discarded
 * Nutritional data won't be imported, either.
 The reason behind this: Those data are old and in an deprecated format not supported any more by the FDA.
 So there's no point in importing them - as soon as the nutrional feature is